 Flexor pollicis brevis

-A hand muscle, the flexor pollicis brevis muscle flexes the thumb at the metacarpophalagneal joint.
+The flexor pollicis brevis muscle is a muscle in the hand.
+It flexes the thumb at the first metacarpophalagneal joint.
 This is in opposition to the extensor pollicis brevis muscle, which extends the thumb.
-Damage to this muscle would impair the thumb's ability to move.
-Since the thumb is the most versatile and often used digits of the hand, many actions involving the hand would either become more difficult or impossible.
-The flexor pollicis brevis originates at the flexor retinaculum of the hand, which is a band of fibers that stretch over the hand's carpus.
-Also, the muscle possesses an origination point at the trapezoid carpal bone, and it inserts into the thumb's proximal phalanx bone.
+Severe injury to this muscle would impair the thumb's ability to move.
+The thumb is the most versatile digit of the hand.
+If the muscles of the thumb are impaired, many actions involving the hand become difficult or impossible.
+The flexor pollicis brevis originates at the flexor retinaculum of the hand.
+This refers to a band of fibers that stretch over the hand's carpus.
+The muscle also possesses an origination point at the trapezium carpal bone.
+It inserts into the thumb's proximal phalanx bone.
 With a continuous supply of oxygenated blood, the superficial palmar arch services the muscle.
-Plus, the superficial palmar venous arch assists in draining deoxygenated blood away.
-As for innervations, the flexor pollicis brevis muscle uses both the recurrent branch of the median nerve and the deep branch of the ulnar nerve.
+In addition, the superficial palmar venous arch assists in draining deoxygenated blood away.
+The flexor pollicis brevis muscle is innervated by both the recurrent branch of the median nerve and the deep branch of the ulnar nerve.